 That is where I come in.
-As the scholarship chair for the Atlanta Alumni Chapter, I want to inform you about two scholarships that we will award to Georgia high school seniors enrolling at Virginia Tech in the fall of 2019.
+As the scholarship chair for the Atlanta Alumni Chapter, I want to inform you about two scholarships that we will award to Georgia high school seniors enrolling at Virginia Tech in the fall of 2020.
 Selections will be based on academic achievement, essay responses, extracurricular involvement and community service.
-The online application is due on March 15, 2019 and is available on the website page for Student Chapter Scholarship Opportunities on the Virginia Tech Alumni Association website.
+The online application is due no later than May 15, 2020.

 No transcript or letters of recommendation required.